 \section{Abstract}

-We prove that a substitution is aperiodic if and only if some of its associated generating functions are transcendental.
-These generating functions have a recursive structure arising from the substitution which we use to study their roots in the case of the Fibonacci substitution.
+In this paper we study substitutions and some of their associated generating functions.
+This association takes aperiodicity to transcendence, and vice-versa.
+These generating functions have a recursive structure arising from the substitution which we use to study the roots of the characteristic function of the letter a in the Fibonacci substitution.